AngelCabrera/angelcabrera/README.md

 I am passionate about technology 💻, personal and professional development 🤓, sports 🏋🏽 and dance 🕺🏽.

 - 🔭 I’m currently working at [Nextreality Digital](https://www.nextreality.digital) as Tech Lead and FullStack Web Developer.
+Building the future of the Metaverse (creating 3D/VR/AR stunning experiences).
-- 🌱 I’m currently learning Advanced Frontend Development with Vue and React, Backend Software Architecture, Best programming practices and working in 3D/VR/AR stunning experiences.
+- 🌱 I’m currently learning Advanced Frontend Development with Vue and React, Backend Software Architecture and Best Development Practices.
 - 👯 I’m looking to collaborate on open-source projects or high social impact projects.
 - 💬 Ask me about whatever you want, I'm open to help or share.
 - 📖 My favorite book is 'The Clean Coder' by Robert Cecil Martin (Give it a try 😉)